-The 20 mm slabs weigh up to 210 kg (463 lb) and 30 mm slabs weigh up to 306 kg (675 lb).
+The 20 mm slabs weigh up to 210 kg.
 Once these start to tip over it is unlikely that the operator will be able to stop them, which could lead to him being crushed.

-4.3.3 Dangerous Storage
+4.3.4 Dangerous Storage

 This picture shows a dangerous working environment.
 There are numerous safety issues that could lead to serious injury, such as: no outer support post; uneven ground; no rubber base buffer.
 In addition, several issues here may damage the slabs: cut pieces placed against or between whole slabs may scratch the slabs; the polished surface exposed to sunlight may fade; unsecured slabs may fall and break; incomplete support may cause warping.